-This next series of questions, (W43-W128) is designed to help us measure these changes.
-We have perhaps repeated the phrase "since January 2001" too often in this sequence (although you will notice that some of the questions use the phrase "since January 1989").
+This next series of questions,(W43-W128) is designed to help us measure these changes.
+We have perhaps repeated the phrase "since January 2003" too often in this.
 However, it is very important that R be made continually aware of the time frames being referenced.

-W43.
 We are talking about private annuities and IRAs here, but not employer pensions.
 A private annuity allows you to set aside funds that accumulate tax-deferred interest.
 It then pays a lifetime retirement income of which only the interest portion is taxable.